-- 3.3.1 The ICB Chair is to be appointed by NHS England, with the approval of the Secretary of State for Health and Social Care. - 3.3.2 In addition to criteria specified at 3.1, this member must fulfil the following additional eligibility criteria: - a) The Chair will be independent. - 3.3.3 Individuals will not be eligible if: - a) They hold a role in another health and care organisation within the ICB area.

-- b) Any of the disqualification criteria set out in 3.2 apply - 3.3.4 The term of office for the Chair will be no more than three years and the maximum number of terms a Chair may serve is three terms.
-However, a Chair may serve longer than six years following a rigorous review at that point to ensure their ongoing independence.
+- 3.3.1 The ICB Chair is to be appointed by NHS England, with the approval of the Secretary of State. - 3.3.2 In addition to criteria specified at 3.1, this member must fulfil the following additional eligibility criteria - a) The Chair will be independent. - 3.3.3 Individuals will not be eligible if: - a) They hold a role in another health and care organisation within the ICB area. - b) Any of the disqualification criteria set out in 3.2 apply - c) Failure to comply with the eligibility criteria for board roles described in the Governance Handbook. - 3.3.4 The term of office for the Chair will be 2 years and the total number of terms a Chair may serve is 4 terms.